Dungeons and Dragons Gaming related Fiction

 Dragon's of Summer Flame

-after the Legends, it is called the fourth chronicle, but it seems to fit after the time travel and puts a heroic spin on the last efforts of Raistlin Majere, the dark mage who captures many hearts and imaginations.
+Placed after the Legends, as it is called the "fourth chronicle", but it really seems to fit after the time travel episode.
+This novel puts a heroic spin on the last efforts of Raistlin Majere, the dark mage who captures many hearts and imaginations.

-Several prequels, The Soul Forge and Brother's in Arms are enjoyable reading.
+Several prequels, The Soul Forge and Brother's in Arms which chronicle Raistlin and Caramon's early adventures are enjoyable reading.